-First, we’ll tackle the different types of insulin which are:
+First, we’ll tackle the different types of insulin, which are:

 Long-acting insulin does not have a peak.
 So you can totally smudge that one problem from your mind and just focus on the other types.
-Short-term acting insulin is between 4 to 12 hours for NPH while rapid-acting is 30 to 90 minutes.
+Short-term acting insulin is between 4 to 12 hours for NPH, while rapid-acting is 30 to 90 minutes.

 How can you quickly remember that?

-A Quick Recap
+Insulin Peak Times: A Recap

 Rapid-acting insulin has an onset of 15 to 30 minutes and peaks between 30 to 90 minutes.
 Some examples of this type of insulin are Humalog and NovoLog.

-Long-acting insulin does not have a peak although its onset is from one hour until 24 hours.
+Long-acting insulin does not have a peak, although its onset is from one hour until 24 hours.

 Memorizing insulin peak times can be daunting, but it’s a crucial skill that can greatly impact patient care and outcomes.